-Collection attributes have composite values that are defined by so called contributions that each add a small piece to the composite value.
-The contributions may be located in any nodes in the AST.
+Collection attributes have composite values defined by so called contributions.
+Contributions are similar to sythesized attributes which add their value to the collection attribute value.
+Contributions may be located in any node in the subtree of the collection root node.